canchito-dev/CryptoTracker/README.md

 ```

  A json file containing saved objects and dashboards is provided under /resources.
 This file can be imported from Kibana's UI by navigating to Management->Saved Objects->Import.
 Auto-Refresh interval on all dashboard has been preconfigured for 5 seconds.
+> Originally, you could import json file.
+But now, if you imported, you will be requested to specify the indexes.
+Use the ndjson instead.

 # Production Settings
  On a live system, vm_map_max_count should be permanently set in /etc/sysctl.conf: